JAlcocerT/JAlcocerT/content/blog/entrep-podcast.md

 > Wouldnt it be cool for the author to have its platform?

-Lately Iv been tinkering with custom (vibecoded) flask apps to interact with SSGs
+Lately Iv been tinkering with custom (vibecoded) flask apps to interact with SSGs: *this can be applied to [podcasts](https://jalcocert.github.io/JAlcocerT/tech-for-podcast/#podcast-website)*

 * https://github.com/manuelernestog/astropod
     * Which I Forked https://github.com/JAlcocerT/astropod and talked about [here](https://jalcocert.github.io/JAlcocerT/tech-for-podcast/)